 - Play Ringing When Offering Call: Once an agent becomes available, the caller will hear ringing instead of hold music while the call connects.

 - Allow Callers to Dial “0”: If a caller presses 0, he/she will hear the Call Center voicemail.
 Configuring the Call Forwarding Busy option inside of the Call Center changes this option.
 When deselected, nothing will happen when the customer presses 0.

-- Reset Caller Statistics: Resets waiting clock when transferring calls from one Call Center to another using Overflow or Bounce routing policies.
+- Reset Caller Statistics: Resets an internal timer that tracks how long a caller has been waiting in the queue when transferring calls from one Call Center to another using Overflow or Bounce routing policies.

 - Automatically Set Agent to State: Administrators can choose between available, unavailable, and wrap-up.

-- Automatically Answer Calls After Waiting X Seconds: Allows calls presented to agents to be answered automatically after the specified amount of time and rendered over the device’s speaker and microphone.
+- Automatically Answer Calls After Waiting __ Seconds: Allows calls presented to agents to be answered automatically after the specified amount of time and rendered over an agent’s device speaker and microphone.